studioml/studio/docs/model_pipelines.rst

 from url to label, rendering values after exception just as useless as if script were to stop.

-The least ugly solution that I could think of using keras is add another input to the model, so that model applies to a key:tensor value; and then after prediction sort out which ones were successfull.
+The least ugly solution that I could think of using Keras is add another input to the model, so that model applies to a key:tensor value; and then after prediction sort out which ones were successfull.
 But this process really does not have to be that complicated.

-TensorFlow Studio provides primitives that make this job (that is conceptually very simple) simple in code; and similar in usage to keras.
+StudioML provides primitives that make this job (that is conceptually very simple) simple in code; and similar in usage to Keras.
 The code above becomes (see unit test ``ModelPipeTest.test_model_pipe_mnist_urls`` in ``studio/tests/model_util_test.py``)